slosse/mgo-slosse/README.md

 # MGO

-This project is made to the React JS Course of Coder House.
+This project is made for the React JS Course of Coder House.
 Is a E-Commerce web app.

-The project use Bootstrap and Rect Router.
+The project uses Bootstrap and Rect Router.

 ## Installation guide